leechseed/_setsunadev/_DIRECTORY OF DIR/_wicked_figures_dir/phillips_dramatica/2_phillips_dramatica/9phillipse_elelments_model.md

-### **1. Title: Characters Are Constructed from Essential Motivational and Functional Elements**
+---

+### **Elements (Character and Problem-Solving Building Blocks)**

+#### **1. Title: Elements (Character and Problem-Solving Building Blocks)**

 #### **1.1.
 Definition**

-Characters Are Constructed from Essential Motivational and Functional Elements is a comprehensive framework that defines characters based on their intrinsic motivations and functional attributes.
-This model emphasizes the role of characters in addressing and resolving central conflicts within a narrative through diverse problem-solving approaches and functional diversity.
-By organizing character elements into structured components, the framework ensures multifaceted character interactions and prevents oversimplification, thereby enriching storytelling and thematic development.
+**Elements (Character and Problem-Solving Building Blocks)** are the foundational components that define a character's motivations, methodologies, evaluations, and purposes.
+These Elements form the core of character psychology and behavior, enabling the construction of complex and balanced characters within the narrative.
+By assigning specific motivational and functional traits to each character, Elements ensure diversity in problem-solving approaches and narrative perspectives, enriching the story’s depth and complexity.

 ---

 ### **2. Key Concepts**

+Outline the primary concepts or components that make up the framework.
+These should be broad enough to accommodate various subjects.

 #### **2.1.
-Character as Problem-Solvers**
+Elements (Character and Problem-Solving Building Blocks)**

 - **Definition:**

-  This concept centers on characters serving as pivotal agents in identifying, addressing, and resolving the primary conflicts within a narrative.
-Each character's approach to problem-solving is influenced by their unique motivational and functional elements, providing varied perspectives and methodologies in conflict resolution.
+  Elements are the foundational building blocks that define a character's motivations, methodologies, evaluations, and purposes.
+These Elements form the core of character psychology and behavior, enabling the construction of complex and balanced characters within the narrative.

 ##### **2.1.1.
-Components of Character as Problem-Solvers**
+Components of Elements**

 ###### **2.1.1.1.
 Embodiment of Elements**